moonbeam-foundation/cli-ts-signer/README.md

 You will see the updated parachainBond in the apps (chain state) if connecting to ws://localhost:34102

+### Specific Actions

+Some specific actions are provided as a preconfigured feature:

+`yarn run cli voteCouncil <network> <ws> <address>` : creates a vote council payload, prompts for signature and sends it

+`yarn run cli voteTechCommittee <network> <ws> <address>` : creates a tech committee vote payload, prompts for signature and sends it

 ## Binary

 Build a binary for the cli-signer